 The acoustic properties of wood ensure that sounds are absorbed.

 When sound waves hit the wood, they are not reflected or amplified.

-There are so many types available, in different shades, that there is a wood that offers the perfect look for every application.
+There are so many types available, that there is a wood that offers the perfect look for every application.

 With wood, you create a warm and cozy atmosphere.

 5 helpful tips about wood you MUST know BEFORE building things